turingschool/mod-0-curriculum/session2/index.md

 - When there are no more letters left in word, return the final vowelCount number
 ```

-#### "Good" Psuedocode
+#### "Good" Pseudocode

-Before we go any futher, understand that it takes a long time to get proficient at writing strong psuedocode.
-However, here are some indicators of "good" psuedocode:
+Before we go any futher, understand that it takes a long time to get proficient at writing strong pseudocode.
+However, here are some indicators of "good" pseudocode:
 - Each "step" could be translated into a line/few lines of code
 - Each "step" can translate into a Google search fairly easily, if necessary
 - The code considers "happy" and "sad" paths